-senior Indian-origin MP in Canada claimed on Wednesday, only days after Hindu temple in Edmonton was vandalized, that radical Khalistanis were “polluting” the nation and “abusing” the freedoms given by the Charter of Rights.
+A senior Indian-origin MP in Canada claimed on Wednesday, only days after a Hindu temple in Edmonton was vandalized, that radical Khalistanis were “polluting” the nation and “abusing” the freedoms given by the Charter of Rights.

 The BAPS Swaminarayan Mandir in Edmonton, Alberta state, which is roughly 3,400 kilometers west-northwest of Ottawa, was vandalized on Monday morning with allegedly hostile and anti-India graffiti, amid an increase in Hinduphobia across Canada.

-Khalistan separatist Gurpatwant Singh Pannun of Sikhs for Justice released video demanding that Chandra Arya and his Hindu-Canadian friends return to India after Arya denounced the destruction of the Hindu temple and other acts of hate and violence committed by Khalistan supporters in Canada.
-Arya is member of parliament from Nepean in the House of Commons.
+Khalistan separatist Gurpatwant Singh Pannun of Sikhs for Justice released a video demanding that Chandra Arya and his Hindu-Canadian friends return to India after Arya denounced the destruction of the Hindu temple and other acts of hate and violence committed by Khalistan supporters in Canada.
+Arya is a member of parliament from Nepean in the House of Commons.

 “Hindus from all around the world have migrated to our beautiful nation of Canada.
 “We have come here from every country in South Asia, many countries in Africa and the Caribbean, and many other parts of the world, and Canada is our land,” Arya said in a statement.